 To save the exported pages to the device, select Save to Photos.

 It displays a permission dialog if Acrobat is accessing your Photos for the first time.
 From the dialog, select an appropriate option to continue.

 Once the images are exported and saved in the device Gallery, a confirmation message is displayed.

-In the Share with others dialog that opens, enter email addresses of the recipients.
+In the Share with others dialog that opens, add 1 or more email addresses.

 Optionally, tap the subject line and/or message text box to edit them.

 To allow recipients to add comments and annotations, enable Allow comments.
 Files with disabled commenting are read-only.

 To set a review deadline, tap > Set Deadline.
 Set your date and then tap < button.